georgekimaninjoroge/Meridian/README.md

 ## Realtime Sync

-When online, Supabase Realtime pushes postgres_changes events via WebSocket.
-Each event triggers a write into IndexedDB and a UI re-render.
-The UI still reads only from IndexedDB.
-Tables covered: courses, lectures, enrollments, assignments, and assessments.
-The Supabase JS client is lazily imported so only pages that need live updates load it.
+`supabase.js` exposes `subscribeToTable(table, onChange)`, a thin wrapper over the Supabase Realtime `postgres_changes` subscription.
+Used selectively for enrollment updates and live attendance.
+The Supabase JS client is lazily imported so only pages that subscribe to live changes load it.

 ---